We Made A Yard, Half 2

 And so, by the use of the Fern Stroll, to the rear yard.
 After clearing and burning waist-high grass and weeds, I dug just a few ponds and Jim constructed a hen hutch (and frolicked the washing).

-Then I rolled out turf, and laid all these bricks I carried out from the cellar to create paths (left).
+Then I rolled out turf, and laid these bricks I carried out from the cellar to paths (left).
 I planted subject balls and a giant Acer (correct) we’d had in a pot for over ten years.

 I even made a rose arch from scratch.
 Certain, I did.
 Spectacular, huh?